-How could it be that 472,000 kids in Washington state are counting on free and reduced lunch during the school year, but only 46,000 are getting this food in the summer?
-Out of school time shouldn’t be a hungry time for Western Washington’s children and Food Lifeline’s Kids Cafe is changing that, by bringing food to the after school programs where kids in need already live, learn and play.
+In Washington State, 1 in 5 children struggles with hunger - that's 23% of Washington's youth!
+Roughly 472,000 kids are counting on free and reduced lunch during the school year, but what happens when the school day ends?
+After school time shouldn’t be a hungry time for Western Washington’s children.
+Food Lifeline’s Kids Cafe is changing that by bringing food to the after school programs where kids in need already live, learn and play.

 Food Lifeline handles all of the federal paperwork required for Kids Cafe, in addition to providing training, specialized equipment and delivering meals that meet federal nutrition standards.
 That way the afterschool and summer meal providers can focus on what they do best - helping kids - while Food Lifeline handles the intricacies of reporting and food sourcing.

-Kids Cafe is made possible by contributions to Food Lifeline and special funding from SAFECO Foundation, Regence, ConAgra and the USDA.
+Kids Cafe is made possible by contributions to Food Lifeline and major support from The Boeing Company and the USDA.

 Click here to find a Kids Cafe near you!